Scientific Name

 Fertilizing: Haworthias do not require much fertilizer, but fertilization is a good idea for optimum growth.
 Feed only with a dilute fertilizer and only during the active growing season.

 Repotting: These succulents are generally slow-growing and can stay in the same pot for years.
-However, H. retusa should be repotted into fresh soil every two to three years for best health.
+However, for best health, H. retusa should be repotted into fresh soil every two to three years.

 Propagation: Vegetative propagation, especially by offsets, is the quickest and most common method of propagating Haworthias.
 They can also be propagated by leaves and seeds.
 Remove the offsets when they have started developing their own roots.
 Sow seeds in spring or fall in a well-draining soil mix.